jnozzi/cocoadev.com/markdown/OrAddition.md

 ----

-Subjectively, the first looks faster, but this is no substitution for testing/profiling. -- General/RobRix
+Subjectively, the first looks faster, but this is no substitution for testing/profiling. -- RobRix

 ----